 Until these burritos, sun-dried tomatoes were not really something we cooked with.
 I’m not sure why, but they just hadn’t made it into our repitoire.

-When working on this breakfast burrito, we experimented with fresh tomatoes and canned tomatoes, but found that they made the tortilla soggy, especially if we planned to make them ahead of time.
+We experimented with fresh tomatoes and canned tomatoes, but found that they made the tortilla soggy, especially if we planned to make them ahead of time.
 After some more experimentation, we discovered that sun dried tomatoes are the perfect addition to these burritos.
 They are full of flavor and don’t turn the tortilla into a soggy mess!

 You only need about 15 minutes to make the burritos.
 Here’s the basic process:

 - Warm sliced sun-dried tomatoes in a non-stick skillet.

 - Pour in beaten eggs and scramble them — here’s our in-depth tutorial for making the best scrambled eggs.

 - Just as the eggs are finishing cooking, stir in baby or torn spinach leaves so that they wilt into the eggs.

 - Divide the egg between large tortillas, add feta cheese, and roll up.

 - [Optional] Toast the filled breakfast burritos in a dry pan.